organix/mycelia/actor_abi.md

 An event block begins with the address of the actor to whom the event will be dispatched.
-The rest of the block may contain 0 to 7 additional words of message content.
+The rest of the block may contain 0 to 7 additional words of message data.
 ~~~
         +-------+-------+-------+-------+
   0x00  | address of target actor       |